permitio/docs/docs/integrations/gitops/custom_policy.md

 This document demonstrates an example of a use-case that is not supported via Permit.io UI but easily possible through Policy as Code extension to the Permit.io UI configuration.

 ## Deny All Rule
-When a policy is configured in Permit.io UI, whether it’s RBAC, ABAC, or ReBAC, the policy generated is `Allow` policy.
-This means that if some of the rules allow the user to perform the action, the `check` function will return `true`.
+When a policy is configured in Permit.io's UI, whether it's an RBAC, ABAC, or ReBAC policy, the generated policy rules are Allow rules.
+This means that if any of the rules allow the user to perform the action, the check function will return true.

 In some edge cases, a developer would want to create a special `Deny` rule, which means if a user does not pass a rule, no matter what, they will get `false` due to the `check` function.
 For example, we would like to restrict access to a role `tmp-admin` only to boundaries of time, so even if the configured policy returns `true`, the `Deny` rule will block the access.